ryosuke-404/zerosky/README.md

 (This section should also be described based on comparisons with existing research or other methods.)

-"Compared to traditional direct data recording on the blockchain, using ZKPs reduced on-chain transaction gas fees by [N]%."
+"Compared to traditional direct data recording on the blockchain, using ZKPs reduced on-chain transaction gas fees by

+$$N$$

+%."

 "In comparison to similar ZKP-based location proof systems, this system demonstrated superiority in client-side processing performance and efficient off-chain data management."